ogrebgr/forge-android/README.md

 # forge-android
-Forge framework's Android part.
-Provides auxiliary infrastructure which helps you create easily professional applications.
-It gives you separation between business logic and presentation and also convenient handling of device rotation, task execution, HTTP **exchanges** and unit testing.
+Framework for android that provides auxiliary infrastructure which helps you create easily professional applications.
+It gives you separation between business logic and presentation and also convenient handling of device rotation, task execution, HTTP exchanges and unit testing.
+Part of [Forge framework](https://github.com/ogrebgr/forge).

 Take a look at [forge-android-skeleton-basic](https://github.com/ogrebgr/forge-android-skeleton-basic) -  'skeleton' app to see `forge-android` in action or to use it as a base for your application.